SEO & GEO skill

 Claude (Anthropic)

-• Allow Claude-SearchBot and Claude-User for citation.
+• Allow Claude-SearchBot (search grounding) and Claude-User (user-directed fetch) for citation; both honor robots.txt.

 • In practice: clean semantic HTML, traceable evidence, primary-source citations, declarative claims.